ldtteam/Structurize/.github/ISSUE_TEMPLATE/anything-else----if-you-have-something-that-does-not-fit-templates-above.md

 ## Viewers

 * Add a thumbs-up to the issue to vote for it.
 This helps the request become more visible to the team and doesn't clutter the comments.
-* Optionally add a comment with any insight and background you have that isn't already part of the conversation.
+* Add a comment if you have any insights or background information that isn't already part of the conversation.